nevermore3d/Nevermore_Micro/README.md

 _(Nevermore V5 Duo. used with permission from Tightwad(JT)#6055)_

-This repository hosts both versions, as they the same in design and function.
+This repository hosts both versions, as they are the same in design and function.

 # FAQs